-Mayo Clinic researchers are actively studying ways to diagnose and treat tachycardia and other heart rhythm disorders.
-Read more about heart rhythm research at Mayo Clinic.
+Mayo Clinic researchers study ways to diagnose and treat tachycardia and other heart rhythm disorders.
+Read more about research in heart rhythm disorders and other cardiovascular diseases at Mayo Clinic.

 See a list of tachycardia publications by Mayo Clinic doctors on PubMed, a service of the National Library of Medicine.

 - Stephen L. Kopecky, M.D.

 - Thomas M. Munger, M.D.

 - Win-Kuang Shen, M.D.